fadhlanzaky/fadhlanzaky/README.md

 ![Header](assets/header.png)

-- 💻 Been working as a software engineer since 2021
+- 💻 Been working as a software engineer
 - 📖 Mainly use Python, HTML, Javascript, and a lil bit Golang (⭐I'm currently learning it)
 - 😶‍🌫️ I love Coffee!
 - 📌 Indonesia